 The extent of the contribution of individual parcels of open space depends on the way they are experienced.
-Hence, those which are visible in views from the streets of the Conservation Area or from public footpaths tend to be the most important.
-Brasted High Street does not have a strong visual connection with the surrounding landscape and as a result the most important open spaces are those within the conservation area itself.
+Hence, those which are visible in views from the streets of the conservation area or from public footpaths tend to be the most important.
+Brasted High Street does not have a strong visual connection with the surrounding landscape and as a result, the most important open spaces are those within the conservation area itself.

-Open space is defined as common land, farmland, countryside and recreational spaces (including allotments, school grounds, churchyards and cemeteries).
+Open space is defined as common land, farmland, countryside and recreational spaces (including allotments, school grounds, churchyards and cemeteries.
 Private gardens and private car parks are excluded.

-The contributions of individual parcels of land are mapped on the Interactive map at the front of this appraisal.
+The contributions of individual parcels of land are shown on the map to this section.